tballison/elasticsearch/dev-experiments/ccs-inference-count/README.md

 are grouped by `(clusterAlias, nodeId)` and sent as **one** `indices:data/read/search[query][n]` request per node, partially reduced on the data node.
 Coordinator-local shards always go per-shard (no network latency).

+Note "waves" is emergent, not a barrier: `PendingExecutions` is a per-node `Semaphore(5)` sliding window (`AbstractSearchAsyncAction.java:926`) — each response frees its slot and dispatches the next queued shard immediately.
+Under uniform RTT (netem) the window degenerates into synchronized batches of 5;
+under real-world jitter the chains desynchronize but total time still scales as ~ceil(N/5) × RTT.

 **Ruled out as the mechanism**: inference-call count (the mock counter shows 2 calls — 1 local + 1 remote — in every mrt/batched combination) and the